 Efficiencies can be based on either the lower heating value (LHV) or the higher heating value (HHV) of the fuel.
 The lower heating value is when water leaves the combustion process as a vapor, in the case of woodstoves the moisture in the wood being burned leaves the stove as a vapor.
 The higher heating value is when water leaves the combustion process completely condensed.
 In the case of woodstoves this would assume the exhaust gases are room temperature when leaving the system, and therefore calculations using this heating value consider the heat going up the chimney as lost energy.
-Therefore, efficiency calculated using the lower heating value of wood will be higher than efficiency calculated using the higher heating value.
+Therefore, efficiency calculated using the higher heating value.
 In the United States all woodstove efficiencies should be calculated using the higher heating value.